-Select a router and VPN from the drop-down menus.
-Use the check-boxes ✓ to include / exclude Enabled and Expired bridges.
+Select a broker and VPN from the drop-down menus.
+Use the check-boxes \checkmark to include / exclude Enabled and Expired bridges.
 Each table row is a different bridge.

 Rows listing bridges that are disabled or expired display with a shaded background.
-Double-click a row to drill-down and investigate in the "Bridge - Summary" display.
+Double-click a row to drill-down and investigate in the "Bridge Summary" display.

-Message Router Displays the name of the message router Local VPN The name of the local VPN.
-Bridge Name The name of the bridge.
-Alert Level The current level of alerts in the row.
-Red indicates that one or more metrics exceeded their ALARM LEVEL threshold.
+Displays the name of the broker Broker The name of the local VPN.
+Local VPN The name of the bridge.
+Bridge Name The current level of alerts in the row.
+Alert Level Red indicates that one or more metrics exceeded their ALARM LEVEL threshold.
 Yellow indicates that one or more metrics exceeded their WARNING LEVEL threshold.
 Green indicates that no metrics have exceeded their alert thresholds.
-Alert Count The total number of active alerts for the process.
-Remote VPN The name of the remote VPN that is connected to the local VPN via the bridge.
-Remote Router The name of the remote router.
-Admin State Indicates whether the bridge has been administratively enabled (via SolAdmin or the command line interface).
-Inbound Operational State The current inbound operational status of the bridge.
-(The administrator can turn off a bridge's input or output for maintenance or other reasons.)
+The total number of active alerts for the process.
+Alert Count The name of the remote VPN that is connected to the Remote VPN local VPN via the bridge.
+Remote Router The name of the remote broker.
+Indicates whether the bridge has been administratively Admin State enabled (via SolAdmin or the command line interface).
+The current inbound operational status of the bridge.
+Inbound Operational State (The administrator can turn off a bridge's input or output for maintenance or other reasons.)